briankoser/sfc-listeners-guide/episodes/0037-its-time-for-sci-fi-news.md

 last_listen: 2018-04-16
 recommendation: no
-recommendation_reason: Any news that's interesting in hindsight I've added to the listener's guide.
+recommendation_reason: No need to listen to old news.
+Check the guide for what's interesting in hindsight.
 spoilers:
 - <i class="work-title">The Dark Knight Rises</i>
 ---